Find a Doctor | Donate Today | Volunteer | Careers | Español | Contact Us

 Pediatric Intensive Care Unit (PICU)

-The 20-bed Pediatric Intensive Care Unit (PICU) is the largest such unit on the West Coast.
+The 24-bed Pediatric Intensive Care Unit (PICU) is the largest such unit on the West Coast.
 Nearly 1,400 critically ill patients – too sick to be treated on general inpatient floors – are admitted each year for specialized medical and nursing services.

 Critical Care Staff in the PICU

 Care of the patients in the PICU is guided by a multidisciplinary approach.
-Nurses and Respiratory care practitioners are dedicated to the PICU and are specifically in tune to the needs of the children under their care.
+Nurses and Respiratory Care practitioners are dedicated to the PICU and are specifically in tune to the needs of the children under their care.
 They are well versed in their ability to engage residents, fellows, and faculty alike in the evolving care of their patients.
 They are supported educationally and clinically by four dedicated nurse managers as well as the fellows and faculty.
 An air of “teamwork” is clearly seen in this unit.